Deenyoro/SCADA-IDS-KC/src/ui/icons/README.md

 # Icons Directory

-This directory contains icon files for the SKADA-IDS-KC application.
+This directory contains icon files for the SCADA-IDS-KC application.

 ## Required Files